luisgradossalinas/alexa-chatgpt-aws/README.md

 - Choose a type of experience : Other
 - Choose a model : Custome
-- Hosting services : Por definir
+- Hosting services : Provision your own.

 Clic en NEXT